thycotic/ss-docs/discovery/account-permissions/index.md

 ## Local Windows Accounts

-The scanning account needs the “Access This Computer From the Network” permission.
-To find this permission:
+The scanning account needs the “Access This Computer From the Network” permission (and possibly one more) on the endpoint:

 1. Open the local group policy editor (gpedit.msc).

 1. Go to **Computer Configuration \> Windows Settings \> Security Settings \> Local Policies \> User Rights Assignment**.

+1. Double-click the **Access this computer from the network** policy.
+The properties for the policy appears.

+1. Ensure the scanning account is one of the listed users.
+If not, click the **Add User or Group** button to add it.

+1. For Windows 2016 or Windows 10 endpoints:

+   1. **Computer Configuration \> Windows Settings \> Security Settings \> Local Policies \> Security Options**.

-1. For Windows 2016/Win10 endpoints, edit the security policy for "Network Access: Restrict Clients allowed to make remote calls to SAM,” adding the account used for discovery and giving it “Allow” permissions.
+   1. Double-click the **Network access: Restrict clients allowed to make remote calls to SAM** policy.
+The policy properties appear.

+   1. Click the **Edit Security** button to select an account for the Security descriptor text box.
+The Security Setting for Remote Access to SAM dialog box appears.

+   1. Ensure the scanning account is present (if not add it).

+   1. Click the account in the **Group or user names** list.
+The permissions for that account appear.

+   1. Ensure the **Allow** check box next to the **Remote Access** permission is selected.

+   1. Click the **OK** button.

 > **Note:** For more information refer to [Network access: Restrict clients allowed to make remote calls to SAM](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/network-access-restrict-clients-allowed-to-make-remote-sam-calls).